Recruiting now for Police Officers!

 As a frontline police officer you will be the face of Dorset Police, supporting local communities, building relationships and combating crime, it is a vital role and one that makes a tangible difference to the communities in which we serve.

-Once you've completed your probationary period and your appointment as a Police Constable has been confirmed, you'll then have plenty of opportunities to continue your professional development.
+Once you've completed your probationary period and your appointment as a Police Officer has been confirmed, you'll then have plenty of opportunities to continue your professional development.

 There is no upper age limit for applying to the police service, but bear in mind that the normal retirement age is 60 years and that new constable recruits are required to undertake a two year probationary period for the DHEP or 3 years for the PCDA.